tisla91/miles_to_kilometer_calc/README.md

 # miles_to_kilometer_calc
-Converts numbers from miles to kilometers
+Converts number from miles to kilometers